 But finding binders is not enough !
 One needs to optimize the compounds (hit2lead, lead optimization..) and here again in silico approaches can help, eg., using for instance multiparameter optimization tools.

 To find interesting candidates, one possible way is to find substrates of the target (e.g., enzyme) and to make them drug-like.
 Another way is to start with someone else's hit and thus mine patent databases to find new ideas.
 These starting points can then be modified by combining for instance medicinal chemistry and chemoinformatics strategies.
 Around the 1990's (and still today), a very common approach to find hits is to use high-throughput screening (HTS).
-In this case, usually, one assumes (there are of course experimental evidences that link a target to a disease but often we fully know the value of a target at the end of the process, it can be too late...) that a target is critical to a disease condition and then, the target is screened experimentally using thousands of compounds (with robots) (some difficulties, cost, and time as it easily requires over a year to screen 200,000 cmps, it does take a lot of time even with robots not mentioning the time to analyze the data....the hit rate can be low ~0.2% or even lower for challenging targets such as modulation of protein-protein interactions) and it is only possible to explore a very small part of the chemical space, eg, screen 1 million compounds while the number of small drug like molecules is basically infinite, only in silico approaches can be used to really explore this almost infinite chemspace).
+In this case, usually, one assumes (there are of course experimental evidences that link a target to a disease but often we fully know the value of a target at the end of the process, it can be too late...) that a target is critical to a disease condition and then, the target is screened experimentally using thousands of compounds (with robots) (some difficulties, cost, and time as it easily requires over a year to screen 200,000 cmps and analyze the results,...the hit rate can be low ~0.2% or even lower for challenging targets such as modulation of protein-protein interactions) and it is only possible to explore a very small part of the chemical space, eg, screen 3 million compounds while the number of small drug like molecules is basically infinite, thus only in silico approaches can be used to explore this almost infinite chemspace).

 After in vitro, or phenotypic screening, or in silico screening, hits have to be optimized and here again, many in silico approaches can be used to assist the process.
 Most of the approaches mentioned above can be used for chemical biology endeavors.
 Finding binders is of course very different from finding a drug, yet, one important step is to find high quality starting compounds.
-In the paragraphs below, I ll give some examples illustrating the use of in silico drug design and screening.
-Obviously, you can find many others in Pubmed or on the WWW.
+In the paragraphs below, I ll give some examples published many years ago by different research groups illustrating the use of in silico drug design and screening.
+Obviously, you can find many new others in Pubmed or on the WWW.